NeycJ/GotoMarket_PropTech/README.md

 I used hvplot.pandas to visualize analysis by plots.
 I included bokeh extension, for the ability to create a table next to the OSM tile plot, which is the last chart created; however, Github did not pull the visual shown below into repository.

+To view details, select StarterCode then SanFransico housing.ipynb